 - Add in Flour and Stir everything together over medium high heat for 5 minutes until Flour is cooked completely and starting to brown.

-- Add in Worcestershire Sauce and Beans and cook another 20 Minutes over Low Heat.
+- Add in Worcestershire Sauce, Northern White Beans, and Kidney Beans and cook another 20 Minutes over Low Heat.
 Serve topped with Fresh Parsley and French Bread.

 Nutrition Information:Yield: 10 Serving Size: 1